-Program Description: Art classes at Iowa Central Community College are designed to provide a complete curriculum for art majors planning to transfer into a four-year art program, as well as exploratory courses designed for the non-art major.
+Program Description: The Art Department provides a problem solving structure in which students can explore ideas, enhance visual perception and develop creative thinking skills.
+Students will acquire basic visual vocabulary, an understanding of the "story" of art and an appreciation of the contribution of artists to the fabric of society.
+Art classes at Iowa Central are designed to provide a complete curriculum for art majors planning to transfer into a four-year art program, as well as exploratory courses designed for the non-art major.
 To succeed in art, students need an active imagination, a curious mind and perseverance to acquire the skills relevant to the design process.
-A student may begin an art major or minor at Iowa Central Community College.
 Students planning to major in art should enroll in a variety of art courses offered at Iowa Central.
-Students are welcome to take art classes for general enrichment and to meet the college Humanities requirement.